 A couple of weeks ago I posted Failing with Purpose.
 I had some great feedback, questions, and discussion from that, and have been meaning to post a follow up for a while now.
 So here it is, finally.
+Also related: Component Goals – Lessons from a 5K, Look How Tough I Am! (or see the collection at The Decision Boundary).

 The main question that arose out of the previous post was, “what is just the right amount of difficulty?”
 I advocated for setting stretch goals where failure is a likely outcome.
 I still believe that more benefit can be realized by falling short of a stretch goal than by overachieving on an easy one, but just sending yourself on fool’s errands isn’t very productive.
 There’s a tl;dr at the bottom of the post if you’d rather skip to the bullet point version.